DevLoL/devbot/README.md

 Replies statistics of collected meta-data about our network-infrastructure.

 ### door
 Prints the current status of the door at /dev/lol.
 If locked or unlocked.

-### status
-Replies the current Status of the Hackerspace-API or sets it to the provided State either OPEN or CLOSED
+Which is also displayed as prefix [OPEN] or [CLOSED] in the channels topic

 ### temp
 Prints current temperature and how it feels like.